mdb-srapp/mtools/doc/install.rst

 Installation
 ============

-The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
-The tools are currently tested with Python 3.8, 3.9, 3.10, and 3.11.
+mlaunch is written in Python and it is currently tested with Python 3.8, 3.9, 3.10, and 3.11.

 Some of the tools have additional dependencies, which are listed under the specific tool's section.

-The mtools suite is only tested with
+mlaunch is only tested with
 `actively supported <https://www.mongodb.com/support-policy/lifecycles>`__
 (non End-of-Life) versions of the MongoDB server.
-As of September 2023, that includes MongoDB 4.4 or newer.
+As of November 2025, that includes MongoDB 7.0 or newer.

 Prerequisites
 ~~~~~~~~~~~~~